Shant1R/Shant_IIITB/README.md

 ASIC Theory

-Steps for installation of the necessary tools
+# Steps for software installation of the necessary tools

 <details>
 <summary>Yosys</summary>